Monday, June 10, 2024

 Fire.
 Each moment of a flame's death is simultaneous with the birth of the next moment of the fire in the continuing process of burning.
 Fire is a constant renewal involving extinction and rebirth.
 That is a good metaphor for life.
 Subsets of simultaneous processes continuously work together to produce the phenomenon.
 The fire as process rests on top of multitudes of supporting conditions right down through molecular action to the sub-atomic participants of neutrons, protons, electrons and below these the quarks, muons, leptons, neutrinos, the pi-mesons, the higgs boson.
 The complexity is astonishing and needs to be appreciated when a claim is put forth that something is known or even knowable, or, for that matter even there at all except as an essentially empty shell.
 Some say, particle physicists, for instance, that without the higgs boson nothing at all of the phenomenal world would have mass.
 Therefore it is called the God Particle.

-Yet Professor Irwin Lieb's saying that the only true individual is the entire universe, taken all as one, is easy.
-Not so much realizing it, acting on it, living it.
+Yet Professor Irwin Lieb's saying that the only true individual is the entire universe, taken all as one, is easy, though, not so much realizing it, acting on it, living it.
 Jesus and Buddha and others having done so show us the way but we must nevertheless walk that path for ourselves alone.
 The flame, dieing, gives birth to another.
 Setting one's self up to be that other is a lovely dream to be realized by extremely rare individuals.

 And by emptiness fullness is known, understood.
 So Samsara, the world of becoming, is not in itself Nirvana, the ultimate reality.Yet neither is it different from that.
 For to cling to either is to fall into error, what Nagarjuna would name eternalism.
 The philosophy of Prajnaparamita, the path of the perfection of wisdom, teaches that the tendency to cling, to "reduce the great to our own measure" is a most difficult error to root out.
 So, from the standpoint of the ultimate reality Samsara might be Nirvana, but only if one realizes it, in a sense, owns what is impossible to own.
 In other words, without the direct input of a Tathagata, one who goes the way of Buddhahood, it is not actualized, remains potential.
 So for Samsara to be Nirvana requires input, so to speak, of a sentient life form.
 One who has this attainment might be said worthy of having co-creator status.